 Oftentimes, we flush items – like paper towels, wipes, and small toys – down the toilet that simply don’t break up, thereby clogging toilets and backing up lines.
 Clogged pipes can affect all of the plumbing in the house, which is especially problematic if you have a septic tank.

 Unfortunately, toilet paper can clog pipes, as well.
-Using toilet paper that’s too thick, or simply using too much, can easily cause a headache-inducing clog.
+Using bath tissue that’s too thick, or simply using too much, can easily cause a headache-inducing clog.
 To avoid the extra plumbing costs, many people will opt for low-quality one-ply toilet paper.
 But before reaching for what feels like dollar store sandpaper, consider a less painful alternative.

-Bamboo toilet paper makes using the bathroom both comfortable and easy on the plumbing.
-In addition to being strong (and soft) enough for use, bamboo toilet paper also effortlessly breaks down in water, meaning that water will freely flow through your pipes without clumps of toilet paper backing them up.
+Is bamboo toilet paper septic safe?
+Yes!
+Bamboo toilet paper makes using the bathroom both comfortable and easy on the septic tank.
+In addition to being strong (and soft) enough for use, bamboo toilet tissue also effortlessly breaks down in water.
+This means that water will freely flow through your pipes without clumps of toilet paper backing them up, making it septic safe toilet paper.
+It’s no wonder that some plumbers think bamboo toilet paper is one of the best toilet papers for plumbing.

 Bamboo Toilet Paper in the Environment